 - if indigent, a copy of your uniform affidavit of indigency

 - vehicle registration (or, if you are installing on someone else’s vehicle, a letter of permission from the registered owner stating that you have permission to install an Ignition Interlock Device on the vehicle)

-What should I bring back to my monitoring authority after installation?
+What should I bring back to my State authority after installation?